The Bretton Woods Monetary Institute & Festival

 Henry Morgenthau, Chairman, Bretton Woods Conference, US Secretary of the Treasury

-We invite you to participate in the Inauguration’s Global Bretton Woods Working Circles in your profession and related trade.
+A warm welcome to participate in, and help to round, the Bretton Woods Global Working Circles in your profession and related trade.

-The Working Circles encompass the breadth of professions/trades: banking, business development, economics, entrepreneurship, finance, fintech, health care, public service, law, science, technology, education, the media, war and peace, religion/spirituality, the arts, agriculture, the environment, household management (economia), and community building.
-Further proposed professions are welcome.
+The Working Circles constitute the framework for the work of The Bretton Woods Monetary Initiative, including its Institute & Festival.
+The arising Working Circles will encompass the breadth of professions/trades: banking, business development, economics, entrepreneurship, finance, fintech, health care, public service, law, science, technology, education, the media, war and peace, religion/spirituality, the arts, agriculture, multi-culturalism, the environment, community building and construction.
+Further proposed professions/trades are welcome.

 “To act collectively is according to the spirit of our institutions.”